PlayPratz/Scorecard/README.md

 3. Runs conceded
 4. Maidens bowled

-Using the above data, the following statistics can be calculated:
+Over multiple matches, the following statistics can be calculated:

 1. Strike rate `(number of balls bowled)÷(number of wickets taken)`
 2. Average `(runs conceded)÷(number of wickets taken)`